charlierobson/M5Cheg/README.md

 This is great news.
 The M5Multi cart has RAM in the upper 32k memory region so it should run there, all being well.
 I probably won't have to do any relocating which has saved around 9732% of work! 🎉 🎉

 MAME is a different problem as the default M5 device only has the standard 4K.
 Looking at the slot devices there's talk of a 32k RAM cart but for the life of me I can't make it work.
 So a hack it is.
+I could have done all this with the standard non-VS build but I imagined that I'd need to use a debugger on MAME itself at some point, and the VS debugger is supreme (fight me), so VS build it is.
+It turned out I didn't really need to but eh.
+Hindsight.
+Coulda saved some pain.

 **Yak shave 1: Make M5 look like an M5 with an M5Multi.**
 * Get MAME source.
 Check out latest from GitHub.